Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Appendix C: EDPM truncation approximation and posterior computation

 \item Update regression and spline parameters at the $\theta$-level cluster, i.e., sample from the conditional distribution of $\boldsymbol{\theta}^{*}|\textbf{V}^{\beta}, \textbf{V}^{\theta}, \alpha^{\theta|\beta},\textbf{b}^{M}, \textbf{b}^{L}, \textbf{b}^{Z}, \textbf{M}, \textbf{L}, \textbf{Z}, \textbf{L}_0$:

-For each $r = 1, \ldots, N$ (indexing $\beta$-level parameters), $s = 1, \ldots, M$ (indexing $\theta$-level parameters within $r$), $j = 1, \ldots, n_i$ (indexing age landmarks for subject $i$), and $k = 1, \ldots, K $ (indexing number of baseline covariates), the parameters in the regression models for the longitudinal variables are updated using a Gibbs sampler if the corresponding data is continuous, or a Metropolis-Hastings step if the data is binary.
-Assuming, without loss of generality, a binary time-varying confounder and a continuous time-varying mediator, the regression and spline parameters $\big(\boldsymbol{\theta}_{s|r}^{M}, \boldsymbol{\eta}_{s|r}^{M}\big)$, along with the variance parameter $\big(\boldsymbol{\sigma}_{s|r}^{M,2}\big)$ from the mediator model are updated from conjugate normal and inverse-gamma distributions, respectively.
-For binary time-varying confounders and exposures, the parameters from the corresponding probit regressions are updated using a Random Walk algorithm with normal proposal distributions.
+For each $r = 1, \ldots, N$ (indexing $\beta$-level parameters), $s = 1, \ldots, M$ (indexing $\theta$-level parameters within $r$), $j = 1, \ldots, n_i$ (indexing visit ages for subject $i$), and $k = 1, \ldots, K $ (indexing number of baseline covariates), the parameters in the regression models for the longitudinal variables are updated using a Gibbs sampler if the corresponding data is continuous, or a Metropolis-Hastings step if the data is binary.
+Assuming, without loss of generality, a binary time-varying confounder and a continuous time-varying mediator, the regression and spline parameters $\big(\boldsymbol{\theta}_{s|r}^{M}, \boldsymbol{\eta}_{s|r}^{M}\big)$, along with the variance parameter $\big(\sigma_{s|r}^{2,M}\big)$ from the mediator model are updated from conjugate normal and inverse-gamma distributions, respectively.
+For binary time-varying confounders and exposures, the parameters from the corresponding probit regressions are updated using a random-walk Metropolis-Hastings algorithm with Normal proposal distributions.

 The baseline covariate model parameters are updated using conjugate normal distributions for continuous baseline covariate model parameters and beta distributions for binary baseline covariate model parameters, with the posterior distribution proportional to: